MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 1) Install

 Python (like Node.js) runs as root by default on Ubuntu.
 This is the ops equivalant of [clicking random popups](https://www.youtube.com/watch?v=_KHVKxXLpoA) in a browser.
-It's better not to run random internet code as root, so let's use [virtualenv](http://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/).
+It's better not to run strange internet code as root, so let's use [virtualenv](http://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/).

 ```
 sudo pip install virtualenv